CS257-S25/team-project-f/README.md

 ## Overview

 The StreamSearch CLI is a command-line application that allows users to explore a dataset of movies and shows from Netflix, Amazon Prime, Disney+, and Hulu.
 Users can filter the data by actor, category, or release year to find titles of interest.
-The application is designed to be a simple and efficient way to query movie/show information directly from the command line.

 ## Features